 What does ETF stand for?

 ETF stands for Exchange-Traded fund.
-Here is breakdown of that means.

 Exchange-Traded means you can buy and sell ETFs on public stock exchanges like the Nasdaq or the New York Stock Exchange.

-These bundles of stocks, bonds, and cash usually track an index, or group of securities with something in common.
+In this context, a fund is a bundle of assets (usually stocks, bonds and/or cash).
+These bundles usually track an index, or group of securities with something in common.

-The phrase ‘ETFs trade like Stocks”, this simply means you can buy and sell ETFs in a similar way to stocks, for instance, ETFs are bought and sold on exchanges, through a broker, and can trade throughout the day.
+The phrase ‘ETFs trade like Stocks’, means that you can buy and sell ETFs in a similar way to stocks.
+For example, ETFs are bought and sold through a broker on exchanges and can be traded throughout the day.